Changissnz/selfinterest/README.md

 propelled by the will, for what the host believes is for their own good, the good oscillating somewhere between desiring for the gains of the collective and the gains of the self, as an indisputable form of selfishness.
-The host, by their self-interest, always has the option to take the pragmatic path, given the condition that the host knows what it means to be essentially pragmatic, instead of making decisions that coincide with increasing the chances of their survival.
+The host, by their self-interest, that vital force inseparable from sentience until death does them part, always has the option to take the pragmatic path, given the condition that the host knows what it means to be essentially pragmatic, instead of making decisions that coincide with increasing the chances of their survival.
 The pragmatist tends to be an informed decision-maker, so a human being that relies on coincidence to obtain their best possible decision simply